 This guide describes how to install VMWare Tools and allow remote desktop connections after installing the ISO image.

-You are in the Cloud Panel in the Infrastructure > Servers section.
+You are in the Infrastructure > Server section of the Cloud Panel.

 Select the desired server.